jungopro/terraform-azuread-app/README.md

 # terraform-azuread-app
-A module to create an Application with Service Principle
+A module to create an Application with Service Principal